Homer Babbidge Library

-Homer Babbidge Library, with total holdings of over 2,000,000 volumes and subscriptions to nearly 17,000 journals, has a well-balance collection for the study of Latin American and Caribbean Studies.
-The library acquired not only materials written in English but also acquired Spanish language materials from Mexico, Central America, the Caribbean and South America.
-It also acquired films and documentaries (both in English and Spanish) that document socioeconomic, cultural and political conditions in Latin America and the Caribbean.
+Homer Babbidge Library, with total holdings of over 2,000,000 volumes and subscriptions to nearly 17,000 journals, has a well-balanced collection for the study of Latin American and Caribbean Studies.
+The library acquires not only materials written in English but also Spanish, French, and Portuguese language materials from Mexico, Central America, the Caribbean and South America.
+It also acquires films and documentaries that document socioeconomic, cultural and political conditions in Latin America and the Caribbean.
 This collection is complimented by the Human Rights films collection also housed at the library.
 The library has facilities for viewing VHS and foreign films DVDs (Multi-Region DVD players).

 To search the CRL catalog, visit, http://catalog.crl.edu/.